Parasha for the Week: Ki Tetzei Deuteronomy 21:10 – 25:19.

 A body must not be left on the gallows overnight.

-Lost property must be return.
+Lost property must be returned.

 Men are forbidden from wearing women’s clothing and vice versa.